VincentRPS/hikari-expo/README.md

 # hikari-expo
 expo is a extension for hikari providing a meriad of useful features.

+# Warning
+expo is still under heavy development and is not meant for public use, however if you do use it expect frequent breaking changes.

 # Installing
 If you want to install the stable version just do the following command:
 ```sh